Our blogs

 Maths

-At home, count forwards and backwards in 10s.
+At home, count forwards and backwards in 3s to 60.
 Start at different numbers each time.
-For example, start counting forwards from 24 or backwards from 39.
-See if you can count past 100!
+For example, start counting forwards from 12 or backwards from 30.
+What patterns do you see?
+What numbers do you say each time?

 Practise 2-, 5-, 10- and 3-times tables on a game called Hit the Button.
 Follow this link: https://www.topmarks.co.uk/maths-games/hit-the-button

-You will have an addition challenge on Sumdog to complete by next Friday.
+You will have a subtraction challenge on Sumdog to complete by next Friday.

 Sumdog